oppia/oppia-web-developer-docs/Lesson-Creation-Guide.md

 <li>color code all types of questions with Green, Yellow, and Red highlight depending on difficulty</li>
 </ul>
 </li>
 <li>Additional Recap Questions - include additional recap and test questions in this column.
-We will add these questions to the question bank so that they can be randomly used later.
+We will add these questions to the question bank which will allow us to randomly populate equivalent questions for students; varying the learning experience each time the students take the lesson.
 Use the same denotation as the ones described in the Development of the topic column.</li>
 </ul>
 <li>When listing misconceptions, the misconceptions should be specific things, not just "student can't do skill X correctly".
 I.e., the description should be such that, if you give someone else the question and the description of the misconception, they should be able to accurately predict the student's answer.</li>
 <li>Ensure that the questions are staged.
 One way to verify concretely that you're making leaps that aren't too big is to define for yourself what *single* new skill each new question introduces.
 Don't introduce more than one skill at a time with each question.
 Be careful to also account for "hidden" skills that aren't taught explicitly in the lessons you're creating, such as "parsing a complicated word problem" or "knowing the relationship between distance, speed and time".</li>